Fair Robust Active Learning by Joint Inconsistency: Acknowledgement

-{\textbf{Training Protocol.}} For all experiments, we utilize MobileNetV2 \cite{sandler2018mobilenetv2} as the network backbone due to fast training and inference.
-For the attack scenario, we set the threat model as the PGD-5 attack with $\ell_{\infty}=4/255$ and step size $\alpha=2/255$; also, we trained our model with TRADES adversarial training \cite{zhang2019trades} using the same perturbation range.
+{\textbf{Training Protocol.}} For all experiments, we utilize MobileNetV2 \cite{sandler2018mobilenetv2} as the network backbone owing to the great performance on adversarial training with high training and inference speed.
+For the adversarial robust scenario, we set the threat model as white-box PGD-5 attacks with maximum perturbation range $\ell_{\infty}=4/255$ and step size $\alpha=2/255$.
+In the model initialization and finetuning stage, we use the TRADES loss \cite{zhang2019trades} to train our robust model.
 Note that in order to conquer serious label imbalance, we apply random oversampling when training models with HAM-10000 dataset.
+More training details and computing infrastructure are reported in the \supp{}.

-As for the active learning setting, we perform an active data selection process for 5 rounds ($K=5$).
-For all three datasets, the original annotated dataset size $|D_L|$ is set as 20\% of the total number of samples in the whole dataset $D$.
-The labeling budget $B$ for each round is set to 2\% of $|D|$.
+As for the active learning setting, we perform five active data selection rounds ($K=5$).
+For all three datasets, we randomly divide the training set $D$ into 20\% initial labeled set $D_L$ plus 80\% unlabeled set $D_U$ as initialization.
+Then, the labeling budget $B$ for each round is 2\% of $|D|$.

-{\textbf{Baselines.}} We compare our designed JIN method with 8 active selection baselines.
-For conventional active learning strategies, we compared with random selection (RAND), uncertainty method (ENT) \cite{ijcnn}, diversity approach (CSET) \cite{sener2018coreset}, and hybrid strategy (BADGE) \cite{ash2020babdge}.
-As for FAL baselines, we compared with three adaptive sampling methods, including naive worst-group random selection (G-RAND), MinMax \cite{martinez2020minimax}, and OPT \cite{shekhar2021adaptive}, as well as one fairness-aware strategy, FairAL \cite{anahideh2022fair}.
-Note that we do not include PANDA \cite{sharaf2022promoting}, which leverages meta-learning for fairness-aware active selection, as a baseline because of huge computational cost.
+{\textbf{Baselines.}} We compare our designed JIN method with eight active data selection baselines.
+For active learning baselines, in addition to random selection (RAND), we include three diverse and representative methods, including an uncertainty-based method (ENT \cite{ijcnn}), a diversity approach (CSET \cite{sener2018coreset}), and a hybrid strategy (BADGE \cite{ash2020babdge}).
+Besides, we utilize four fairness-aware data selection baselines.
+They involve FairAL \cite{anahideh2022fair}, a method leveraging expected fairness gain, and three adaptive sampling methods, including naive worst-group random selection (G-RAND), MinMax \cite{martinez2020minimax}, and OPT \cite{shekhar2021adaptive}.
+Note that as FairAL focuses on demographic parity rather than accuracy parity, we modify its source code to fit into our minimax fairness setting for fair comparisons.
+We do not include PANDA \cite{sharaf2022promoting} in baselines due to unaffordable computations of meta-learning.